-Since its founding in 2002, The Broad Superintendents Academy has gained significant insight into the leadership traits and approaches that are most likely to be successful in urban education.
-With the Academy’s guidance and support, Broad Fellows emerge as game-changing leaders who enable teachers to do great work, close achievement gaps and drive us toward providing a quality public education for all our students.
-The Academy remains the only national training organization of its kind that recruits proven leaders from outside of education.
+Since its founding in 2002, The Broad Academy has gained significant insight into the leadership traits and approaches that are most likely to be successful in urban education.
+With the Academy’s guidance and support, our Fellows emerge as game-changing leaders who enable teachers to do great work, help close gaps in achievement and opportunity and drive us toward providing a world-class public education for all our students.
+The Academy remains the only national training organization of its kind that recruits proven leaders from both inside and outside of education.

-Currently, 42 Academy graduates serve as district superintendents, four are state superintendents of education (MD, RI, LA and NJ), three are CEOs of Charter Management Organizations and 21 are cabinet executives in school systems across the country.
-Our graduates also lead the second largest district in the country (Los Angeles Unified School District) and newly-formed systems that focus on the lowest-performing schools in Michigan and Tennessee.
+More than 35 Academy alumni serve as district superintendents, four are state superintendents of education, three are CEOs of Charter Management Organizations and 21 are cabinet executives in school systems across the country.
+Our alumni also lead the second largest district in the country and newly-formed statewide systems focused on improving the lowest-performing schools.

-Most importantly, 75% of Academy graduates serving superintendent posts for three years, and 86% of graduates serving for four years, are raising student achievement in their districts faster than comparison groups.
+Most importantly, 75 percent of Academy graduates serving superintendent posts for three years -- and 86 percent of graduates serving for four years -- are raising student achievement in their districts faster than comparison groups.

 Transforming Urban Education in America